jaymecd/localtest/README.md

 - no overrides by default

 **Cons:**
-- additional dependency to manage
-- uses `10.33.33.1` IP on **host** for tunnel interface, possible collisions on VPN
+- might have collision on `10.33.33.1` IP with VPN, it's used for tunnel interface
-- uses privileged docker socket at `/var/run/docker.sock` by default
+- uses privileged docker socket `/var/run/docker.sock` by default
-- rootless socket could be used either as symlink to privileged one, or by customizing `homebrew` service with `DOCKER_HOST` envvar
+    - if it's missing, rootless socket (eg. `~/.colima/docker.sock`) have be symlinked manually

 Step-by-step configuration: